friendly-telegram/friendly-telegram.github.io/modules/core.md

  - **Add command alias** [Syntax: `addalias <alias> <command>`]

-   The default command names too long for you ?
+   The default command names too long for you?

    Set an alias for it using this command.